renuisance/renuisance/README.md

 **I love reading literature, mythology , manhwas / manhuas / manga , fics, writing my own stories n’ create artworks.** (˶ˆᗜˆ˵;;)

 Sometimes semi-nonverbal.
 Only speaks ENG/FIL (occasionally).
 I talk a lot when necessary or comfy . c + h are always welcome .
-Kindly do **NOT** cover me unless I hide myself to you I also avoid/dislike crowds . ask 2 add friend I do not accepr random ones ! .
+Kindly do **NOT** cover me unless I hide myself to you I also avoid/dislike crowds . ask 2 add friend I do not accept them with no notice or heads up ! .
 Idm touches , boops or silly interactions .
 If I walk away from u it’s either I respect your space or covering me, pls don’t take it as an offense <\3 .

 <p align="center">─────────── ⋆⋅☆⋅⋆ ───────────